mahmdlaf84/gnetwork/gpang-network-v3.6/README.md

 Use the standard CLI commands to inspect balances, register additional nodes, or submit tasks against the seeded infrastructure.

+## Node Roles and Stake Requirements

+GPANG distinguishes four decentralized node roles that collaborate to keep the network scalable and tamper-resistant:

+- **Validator nodes** cast HotStuff-style votes on each block.
+They must maintain at least `100,000,000` AIA staked before registration is accepted, guaranteeing economic skin-in-the-game.
+- **Compute nodes** execute user workloads, generate task proofs, and are the only nodes counted toward task slot fairness metrics.
+- **Scheduler nodes** receive plans from assignment nodes and fan tasks out to the highest-scoring compute providers while tracking how many jobs they coordinate.
+- **Assignment nodes** analyze global load, craft decentralized scheduling plans, and forward them to schedulers for execution.

+Every node shares a unified registration flow: select the appropriate role during `gpang node register` and the CLI will auto-discover hardware metrics, GPU vendor details (NVIDIA, AMD, or Apple), and stream them to the ledger.
+Explore role-specific counts, validator stake thresholds, and coordination statistics from the web dashboard summary cards.

 ## CLI Usage

 ```bash